 - View the Children’s Book Week Program

 - Bookings for all events must be made online.
-Bookings open on Wednesday 1 May 2019.
+Bookings have now closed.

 - Home-schooling students are encouraged to attend any of our Children’s Book Week sessions

 - Western Australian authors, illustrators and storytellers will be available to meet a variety of interests.

 In 2019, Joondalup Libraries will hold Children’s Book Week events over a two week period from Saturday 10 August to Friday 23 August.
 The theme for 2019 is: Reading is My Secret Power.
 Find out more information about Children’s Book Week from the Children’s Book Council of Australia.
 The Children’s Book of the Year Award Winners 2019 will be announced on Friday 16 August 2019.